Dr. Arghya Majumdar

 1) Present-

-Director Of Nephrology, AMRI Hospitals (Dhakuria)
+Director Of Nephrology, Manipal Hospitals (Dhakuria)

 P - 4 & 5, CIT Scheme, LXXII - Block A, ( Besides Dhakuria Bridge), Garihat Road,